Transistor (video game): Gameplay

 Red can also collect and activate Limiters, which serve as optional debuffs during combat, but in turn increase experience gained.
-Both Functions and Limiters reveal minor parts of the story if used for a long enough time.
+Both Functions and Limiters reveal lore from Transistors world after being used for a certain amount of time.

 Plot

 Red, a popular singer in the city of Cloudbank, kneels by the body of a man who has been killed with a glowing greatsword—the Transistor.
 The attack took away her voice, sealing it inside the Transistor.
 The sword also absorbed the man's consciousness, and through it he is able to speak to Red, acting as her guide and the game's narrator.
-As Red escapes, she is attacked by an army of robotic intelligence known as the Process.
+As Red escapes, she is attacked by an army of intelligent robots known as the Process.
 She also discovers several Cloudbank citizens who have been "integrated" by the Process and absorbs their trace data into the Transistor, expanding the weapon's functionality.

 Red makes her way to Cloudbank's Goldwalk district, where she learns that the Process is being controlled by the Camerata, a sinister group of high-ranking officials.
-The Camarata have been integrating individuals of influence through the Transistor; they were the ones who attacked Red, though it was thwarted when the man stepped in front of the blow.
+The Camerata have been integrating individuals of influence through the Transistor; they were the ones who attacked Red, though the murder attempt was thwarted when the man stepped in front of the blow.
 At her former performance stage, Red confronts and defeats Sybil Reisz, a Camerata member in a corrupted Process-like form.
 She uses Sybil's knowledge of the Camerata to locate their leader—one of the administrators of Cloudbank, Grant Kendrell.

 As Red enters the Highrise district, the Process becomes more aggressive, attacking the entire city indiscriminately.
 Asher Kendrell, another member of the Camerata, publicly reveals the Camerata's involvement and apologizes for their actions.
 It becomes apparent that the Camerata have lost control of the Process.
 After battling numerous Process enemies, including a massive creature referred to as the "Spine", Red reaches the hideout of the Camerata in Bracket Towers, only to find that Grant and Asher have committed suicide.